 A self-contained community, Greenwood had its own businesses and tradesmen and supplied its own power.
 The village was advertised in the national Black press as a residential development that offered good schools and an opportunity to own property.

-The community became a model of economic cooperation and aspiration…one that would inspire the naming and development of Tulsa’s Greenwood District years later.
+Ultimately, the community became a model of economic cooperation and aspiration…one that would inspire the naming and development of Tulsa’s Greenwood District years later.
 After Washington visited Tulsa in 1905, that thriving Black business district also adopted the name.